Jubayet1/Jubayet1/README.md

 # Hi there 👋
-📫 finding new thing of developing a web site
+📫 finding new things of developing a web site everyday
 ⚡ trying to become a full stack developer
 👯 a team player
 😄 How to reach me: Tweeter, LinkedIn, FB